awsdocs/aws-codebuild-user-guide/doc_source/setting-up.md

    For a user, on the **Add permisions** page, choose **Attach existing policies directly**\.
 Select **CodeBuildAccessPolicy**, choose **Next: Reivew**, and then choose **Add permissions**\.<a name="setting-up-service-permissions-group-cli"></a>

-**To add AWS CodeBuild access permissions to an IAM group or IAM user \(AWS CLI\)**
+**To add CodeBuild access permissions to an IAM group or IAM user \(AWS CLI\)**

 1. Make sure you have configured the AWS CLI with the AWS access key and AWS secret access key that correspond to one of the IAM entities, as described in the previous procedure\.
 For more information, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) in the *AWS Command Line Interface User Guide*\.

 1. To add a custom set of AWS CodeBuild access permissions to an IAM group or IAM user, skip ahead to step 3 in this procedure\.

-   To add a default set of AWS CodeBuild access permissions to an IAM group or IAM user, do the following:
+   To add a default set of CodeBuild access permissions to an IAM group or IAM user, do the following:

    Run one of the following commands, depending on whether you want to add permissions to an IAM group or IAM user: